link

 SELECT base."origin" as "origin", COUNT(1) as "flight_count" FROM '../data/flights.parquet' as base GROUP BY 1 ORDER BY 2 desc NULLS LAST LIMIT 5

-Link url_template, substition
+Link url_template, substitution

 Flights to SJC with links to 'flightsfrom.com'.